 Who are the seven people suing the Daily Mail’s publisher?

-A judgment over whether the legal action brought by the group, including the Duke of Sussex, can continue is expected on Friday.
+A High Court judge has ruled that legal action brought by the group, including the Duke of Sussex, can continue.

 Seven high-profile people – including the Duke of Sussex and Baroness Doreen Lawrence – have brought legal action against the publisher of the Daily Mail over alleged unlawful information-gathering at its titles.